Ron Mark

 Ron Stanley Mark (born 29 January 1954) is a New Zealand politician of the New Zealand First party, and former soldier, who served as Minister of Defence between October 2017 and November 2020.
-He served as mayor of Carterton from 2010 to 2014, and again from 2022 defeating incumbent Greg Lang.
+He served as mayor of Carterton from 2010 to 2014, and again between 2022 and 2025.

 Early life and family

 Mark was born in Masterton on 29 January 1954, the son of Apiti Stanley Maaka and Te Aroha Maaka (née Grace).
 He was fostered with six Pākehā foster families in Pahiatua, saying "I wouldn’t have survived without them".
 He was educated at Tararua College from 1968 to 1970.
 Mark's first wife was Gail (née Berry) Mark, and the couple had four children.
 On 12 February 2012, Mark told The New Zealand Herald that his partner of seven years, Christine Tracey, had made a leap year proposal.
 Marama Fox, formerly a Māori Party MP, is a cousin of Mark.